What do caffeine, lion’s mane mushroom, and green tea have in common?

 Green Tea and L-Theanine

-Green tea is a natural source of L-theanine, a common and powerful nootropic.
-Multiple studies have shown L-theanine increases attention performance, improve sleep, boost reaction time, and promote relaxation.
+Green tea is a natural source of L-theanine, a common and efficient nootropic.
+Multiple studies have shown L-theanine to increase attention performance, improve sleep, boost reaction time, and promote relaxation.
 It could also be therapeutic for patients who suffer from high anxiety.
 These benefits are linked to L-theanine’s neuroprotective effects, meaning it can restore and regenerate nerve cells in multiple ways.

 Brahmi, or Bacopa monnieri, is a fundamental herb in Ayurvedic medicine.
 It thrives in wet, tropical environments and can survive well under water.
-Like many other natural nootropics, this powerful herb is known to support mental performance while reducing stress.
-Another perk of supplementing with Bacopa Monnieri is that it contains adaptogens, which fight off the free radicals linked to heart disease, diabetes, and cancer.
+Similar to many other natural nootropics, the plant, its extract as well as isolated bacosides are known to support mental performance while reducing stress and having anti-inflammatory properties as well.
+Another perk of supplementing with Bacopa Monnieri is that it contains adaptogens, which fight off the free radicals and oxidative stress that’re linked to many modern lifestyle diseases, including heart disease, diabetes, and cancer.

-Ginseng can support reduced blood sugar levels and increased concentration while helping with menopause, cancer, blood pressure, and heart disease.
-Since ginseng is a powerful herb, it has the ability to interact with other drugs and may not be a good choice for people taking diabetes medications.
+Ginseng can support healthy blood sugar levels and increased concentration may help with menopause, cancer, blood pressure, and heart disease.
+Since ginseng is a powerful herb, it has the ability to interact with other drugs and may not be a good choice for people taking certain medications, so please consult with your doctor before taking Ginseng as a supplement.

 Also known as rosenroot, arctic root, or golden root, rhodiola rosea is a mountain herb that grows in cold climates.
-It has both antidepressive and anti-fatigue effects and is also used to treat anxiety in Russia and Scandinavia.
-To test its antidepressive effects, a study compared rhodiola to the antidepressant medication Zoloft.
+It contains over 140 active ingredients and has both antidepressive and anti-fatigue effects and is also used to treat anxiety in Russia and Scandinavia.
+To test its antidepressive effects, a study compared rhodiola to the antidepressant medication Zoloft that’s active ingredient is sertraline.
 Findings showed that, while the chemical drug had a greater effect on reducing overall symptoms of depression, the herb was easier to tolerate because it was generally without side effects.

 Lion’s Mane Mushroom

 Lion’s mane mushroom is a shaggy white mushroom that can be consumed cooked, raw, dried, or in tea form for improved brain function.
-While there’s no definitive report linking lion’s mane to Alzheimer’s disease prevention, studies on mice have shown the mushroom to prevent the progression of amyloid-beta plaques in the brain.
-These are a major cause of inflammation, cell death, and brain damage in patients with the disease.
+While there’s no definitive report linking lion’s mane to Alzheimer’s disease prevention, a study on mice has shown the mushroom to have neuroprotective impact on treating or preventing neurodegenerative diseases.
+These are often a cause of chronic inflammation, cell death, and brain damage in patients.
 More research is needed to see if the mushroom has the same effect in humans.

 Lush and leafy, ginkgo biloba is one of the oldest living tree species.
-It’s a popular natural nootropic that has a positive effect on cognitive function.
-Practitioners of Chinese medicine use the herb to reduce dementia symptoms and reverse depression symptoms.
+It’s a popular natural nootropic that may have a positive effect on cognitive function, anxiety and stress management.
+Additionally, studies have shown the use of the herb to reduce symptoms of mild cognitive impairment and Alzheimer’s disease.

 Gingko may play a role in improving blood flow, which can support artery health and reduce the chance of stroke.
 Other studies demonstrate the positive impacts of Gingko on eye health.
-Age-related macular degeneration, the leading cause of vision loss, may be slowed with a regular ginkgo biloba supplement.
+More research is warranted, but preliminary findings suggest that supplementing with ginkgo biloba may be beneficial in treating age-related macular degeneration, the leading cause of vision loss.

-The body makes choline in small amounts, but many people also take a choline supplement.
+The body only makes a very small amount of choline in the liver; however, it isn’t sufficient to meet the needs of humans.
+Therefore, we must get it from our diet or from a choline supplement.
 Choline is often grouped with B vitamins due to its essential role in regulating liver function, metabolism, brain development, and muscle movement.
 While it’s rare to be deficient in choline, certain groups of people may be more at risk.
 These include endurance athletes, post menopausal women, pregnant women and people who consume high amounts of alcohol.

 Natural Nootropics for Health

-An increased interest in brain health and productivity has given rise to a variety of synthetic supplements, but not all of these compounds are safe.
-Since many synthetic nootropics are accompanied by side effects, natural nootropics are a much healthier and safer alternative.
+An increased interest in brain health and productivity has given rise to a variety of synthetic supplements, but not all of these compounds are without concern.
+Since many synthetic nootropics may have side effects, natural nootropics are a much healthier and safer alternative.

-Whether its improving mental performance, reducing the risk of disease, or raising your resilience against stress, natural nootropics offer a wide range of benefits for overall well-being.
-Understanding how to fit these supplements into your life can help you better understand your health.
+Whether it’s improving mental performance, reducing the risk of disease, or raising your resilience against stress, natural nootropics offer a wide range of benefits for overall well-being and cognitive fitness.
+Understanding how to incorporate these supplements into your life can help you better understand your health and how to optimize it.